zdwvrp/CS-4320/lecture-labs/tw2-lab.md

 6. Commit a revision to your github repository for the course.
 7. Prepare for Thursday:
     - You will need a local installation of postgresql
-    - There is one available for every operationg system: https://www.postgresql.org/download/
+    - There is one available for every operating system: https://www.postgresql.org/download/